The Voyage Of The James Caird Begins.

 The Endurance Expedition 1914 – 1917

-It is 100 years to the day, since Frank Hurley took his iconic photograph of Tom Crean, on the Endurance Expedition.
+On February 7th 1915, Frank Hurley took his iconic photograph of Tom Crean, on the Endurance Expedition.
 It is, above all other photographs of Crean, the one image that has become synonymous with his immense strength, courage and character.

 Frank Hurley, the expeditions photographer, captured hundreds of images that would provide the world with a visual account, of the remarkable ordeal that unfolded when the Endurance became trapped, and eventually crushed, by the ice of the Weddell Sea.